 O’Neill was always attracted to the sea, beginning from his summers spent in New London, Connecticut, where his father bought Monte Cristo Cottage, overlooking the Thames River, which flows into the Atlantic.
 To this day, the cottage resounds to foghorns and sea noises.
 From an early age O’Neill had his own rowboat and later a motor dory.
-As a child he was photographed sitting reading on a rock overlooking the water, now commemorated by a statue near the railway station.
+As a child he was famously photographed sitting with a pencil and notebook on a rock overlooking the water, now commemorated by a statue near the railway station.

 After hospitalization for tuberculosis at Gaylord Farms, Connecticut (1912), he returned to a boardinghouse in New London, where he swam so frequently that swimming became his most important permanent physical activity.
 Most of his matrimonial residences overlooked the sea, at the old Coast Guard station at “Peaked Hill Bar,” Massachusetts; at “Spithead,” Hamilton, Bermuda; at the specially built “Casa Genotta,” Sea Islands, Georgia; in rented quarters at Puget Sound, Washington; in San Francisco hotels; and in the remodeled “Point o’ Rocks,” Marblehead, Massachusetts.
 His only residences lacking a sea view were Chateau du Plessis in France and “Tao House” overlooking the San Ramon valley of California.
 There in a world of then-unpopulated mountains, in a swimming pool apparently suspended in space, he reexperienced the rapturous and devastating experiences of his earlier life.